 N.B.
 Watch the prequel for ‘The Impossible Astronaut’ before this episode.

-This first episode of Series 6 is the first of a two-part story by Steven Moffat to open the series.
+This first episode of Series 6 is the first of a two-part story by Steven Moffat to open the season.
 It is set in America and the Doctor with Amy, Rory and River Song go off on an adventure to Space: 1969.

 It turns out that the Doctor who died on the beach in Utah is a version from the future.
-The Doctor that Amy; Rory and River meet in the diner is an earlier version who doesn’t know he’s going to die.
+The Doctor that Amy; Rory and River meet in the diner is an earlier version, who doesn’t know he’s going to die.